VandyApps/code-golf-2016-spring/README.md

 * m indicates multiply by 2
 * o indicates output

-So the following notation maps to numbers:
+So, starting with the value 0, the following notation maps to numbers:

 * aao -> 4
 * aaao -> 6